WebberZone/top-10/readme.txt

 	* Missing `DISTINCT` keyword in query resulting in duplicate entries in some cases
 	* PHP Notice in Widget on empty search and 404 pages
 	* Incorrect notice that Contextual Related Posts is installed on Edit Posts pages
+	* Viewing drafts will no longer increment the counter

 = 2.2.4 =